Frequently Asked Questions

 Schulich Dentistry takes a holistic approach toward assessment of applications to our DDS Program.
 Emphasis is not only on academic but also on non-academic traits, ensuring our commitment to diversity, equity and inclusion.

-This aspect of the application is captured in the Autobiographical Sketch & Personal Statement (ABS) and provides a standardized means of reviewing non-academic applicant data.
+This aspect of the application is captured in the Western Autobiographical Sketch & Personal Statement (ABS) and provides a standardized means of reviewing non-academic applicant data.

-The Autobiographical Sketch & Personal Statement is available in late September when the applications opens and can be accessed through our How To Apply webpage.
+The link to the ABS can only be accessed through our How To Apply webpage.

 Do you require verifier phone numbers or are email addresses sufficient?